 Paul Dorian

 A key player in the late weekend storm will be an upper-level jet streak centered over the northeastern states which will lead to strong upward motion in the Mid-Atlantic region.
-As a result, dynamical cooling will likely result in a changeover to all snow near and to the north of the PA/MD border and accumulations of at least a few inches are on the table across much of eastern PA, NJ and the NYC metro region.
+As a result, dynamical cooling will likely result in a changeover to all snow near and to the north of the PA/MD border and accumulations of up to a few inches are on the table across much of eastern PA, NJ and the NYC metro region.
 Map courtesy NOAA, tropicaltidbits.com

 Overview